yegor256/blog/_posts/2014/aug/2014-08-26-publish-to-rubygems.md

 :rubygems_api_key: d355d8940bb031bfe9acf03ed3da4c0d
 {% endhighlight %}

-You should get this API key from Rubygems.
+You should get this API key from RubyGems.
 To find your API key, click on your username when logged in to RubyGems.org and then click on "Edit Profile".